Gardeners have different philosophies about what to plant in their gardens each year.

-What really matters is that spring, summer and fall support your annual plants, or plants that you don’t intend to keep after one season.
+What really matters is that spring, summer and fall will support your annual plants.

-When it comes to perennial plants, however, the zones do matter.
+When it comes to perennial plants, however, the zones do very much matter.
 We have written a fairly extensive piece on growing subarctic food forests from perennial plants.

 Growing Hot Weather Plants In Cold Climates